A player’s age on December 31st in the just completed season is the player’s age for the upcoming season

-of at least 8 games plus a tournament
+The league will consist of at least 8 games plus an after season tournament.

 Rules shall be as in GSLJC with the following exceptions: